SOHAIBALOUSSI/trandandan/src/docs/chat-service.md

 - Checks Redis to confirm recipient exists.
 - Ensures sender hasn’t blocked recipient.
 - Stores message in SQLite.
+- Sends message using RabbitMQ to notifications service.
 - Sends message in real-time if recipient is online.
 - Marks message as delivered in DB.